Rachael Heyhoe Flint: Cricket career

 Heyhoe Flint was chiefly a right-handed batter, and occasional leg spin bowler.
 She played in 22 Women's Test cricket matches from 1960 to 1979, with a batting average of 45.54 in 38 innings.
 She took 3 Test wickets and scored three Test centuries, including her highest score of 179 not out, a world record when she scored it in 1976 also against Australia at the Oval, earning a draw to save the series by batting for more than 8½ hours.
-She also played in 23 Women's One Day Internationals, with a batting average of 58.45 and a top score of 114.
+She also played in 23 Women's One Day Internationals (WODIs), with a batting average of 58.45 and a top score of 114.
 She was captain of the England women's cricket team for 12 years, 1966 to 1978; while the captain, she never lost a match.

 She hit the first six in a women's Test match in 1963, at the Oval against Australia.
 She was instrumental in the effort to hold the first Women's World Cup, securing funding from her friend Jack Hayward.
 She captained the England team in the tournament, and scored a half-century in the final, which England won against Australia at Edgbaston on 28 July 1973.
 The women led the men: first men's Cricket World Cup was not held for another two years.

 In 1970 she was one of those who set up a fund to pay for police protection for the planned South African tour. and she was one of the many who argued that sport and politics should be kept separate.
 Unequivocally in her 1978 autobiography she said "Who are we... to tell the South Africans how to run their country?"
 It was, she said, "... their country, and hardly the place of any English people to criticise".
 This was also the position of the British Women's Cricket Association in which she played a leading part.

 She was captain of the first England women's team to play at Lord's in the 1976 Women's Ashes series.
-After being replaced as England captain in 1978, she played her last Test match in the 1979 series against West Indies, but went on to play in the 1982 World Cup.
+After being replaced as England captain in 1978, she played her last Test match in the 1979 series against the West Indies, but went on to play in the 1982 World Cup.
 Her final WODI appearance was in the final of the 1982 Women's Cricket World Cup.

 She primarily played domestic cricket for West Midlands, whilst also making appearances for West of England, East Midlands, Warwickshire and various composite XIs.

 Other sports

 She played as goalkeeper for the England national field hockey team in 1964 and was a single-figure handicap golfer.

 She played hockey, squash and golf for Staffordshire.

-She served on the board of directors of Wolverhampton Wanderers(football club) from 1997 to 2003 and was then a vice-president.
+She served on the board of directors of Wolverhampton Wanderers from 1997 to 2003 and was then a vice-president.